Grand Avenue–Newtown station: History

 In Elmhurst, almost all of the century-old buildings in the heart of the village were destroyed for the construction of the subway.
 Land was taken on the west side of the Broadway to avoid the demolition of St. James Episcopal Church and the Reformed Church of Newtown.
 An easement was granted so the line could pass under the old St. James Church building at the southwest corner of Broadway and 51st Avenue.
 Many nineteenth century residences and the Wandowenock Fire Company buildings had to be torn down.
 To allow the subway line to curve into Queens Boulevard from Broadway, the northeast corner of the two streets was removed, in addition to some stores.
 New buildings were built behind a new curb line once the subway was completed, bringing a new face to Elmhurst.
 The introduction of the subway stimulated local growth in Elmhurst.
 Commercial buildings and apartment houses replaced existing structures.

+The Metropolitan Transportation Authority announced in April 2024 that it would make esthetic improvements to the station during mid-2024 as part of its Re-New-Vation program.
+In July 2025, the MTA announced that it would install elevators at 12 stations, including the Grand Avenue–Newtown station, as part of its 2025–2029 capital program.
+The elevators would make the station fully compliant with the Americans with Disabilities Act of 1990.